andela-fadebayo/designers/README.md

 # designers
-Designer's Only Training Exercises at Andela with Chidi Nnadi
+### Designer's Only Training Exercises at Andela with Chidi Nnadi
+UI and UX Designs